 What is a Debt Management Plan?

-A Debt Management Plan is an informal debt solution designed to help you pay back your debts by means of affordable monthly repayments.
+A Debt Management Plan or DMP for short, is an informal debt solution designed to help you pay back your debts by means of affordable monthly repayments.
 In the plan your debts are paid back entirely, or until you decide to opt out of the plan.
-The speed at which creditors are paid off depends on what you can afford to pay each month and whether or not interest and charges are frozen.
+The speed at which you pay creditors depends on how much you can afford to pay each month and whether or not interest and charges are frozen.
 It is for this reason that Debt Management can last for a long period of time in some cases.
 If you use the services of a Debt Management Company to assist you in setting up your plan, they will be able to determine how long it will last for, after they have received all information about your circumstances.
 Continue reading

 Most citizens of member states of the European Union (EU) are unaware of certain unexpected benefits that EU membership conveys in relation to personal insolvency.
 These benefits are rooted in the principle of the free movement of labour which EU citizens enjoy within the EU and are particularly relevant for those who find themselves overburdened by debt and threatened with aggressive insolvency proceedings in certain member states of the EU.
 Continue reading